 - Execution of user acceptance testing

-Loblolly has been assisting a current client with their Data Mart since its conception with data design, load, integration, aggregation and report development.
-The Data Mart:
+Loblolly assisted a client with their Data Mart since its conception with data design, load, integration, aggregation, and report development.
+The Data Mart provides the following:

-- Provides near real-time response to inquiries from the Legislature as well as other external stakeholders
+- Near real-time response to inquiries from the Legislature as well as other external stakeholders

-- Provides quantitative data support for the design of strategic initiatives such as cost containment or program redesign
+- Quantitative data support for the design of strategic initiatives such as cost containment or program redesign

-- Provides support for reporting quantitative measures to Federal agencies to sustain funding
+- Support for reporting quantitative measures to Federal agencies to sustain funding

-- Provides reporting to increase effectiveness and efficiency.
+- Reporting to increase effectiveness and efficiency.
 One report reduced the time to prepare for an on-site visit from 8 hours to less than 1 hour.
 Between three and four thousand visits are done per year.

-- Provides on-going ad hoc analysis for executive initiatives
+- On-going ad hoc analysis for executive initiatives